gsanchietti/docs/administrator-manual/en/dedalo.rst

 If you have the proxy web active a specific flag in the hotspot unit page will allow you to forward all the hotspot traffic (http and httpas protocols) to the web proxy for logging purposes (Be aware of the privacy implications!).

-* Connect an AP to the hostpot interface.
+* connect an AP to the hostpot interface.